-NOISE RED (COMP): When the composite or Digital Speech signal is presented, a running average is used when measuring the frequency response.
+NOISE RED (COMPLEX SOURCE): When A complex source signal is chosen, a running average is used when measuring the frequency response.
 Choices are OFF, 2X, 4X, 8X, 16X.
 When 2X is selected, the last two measurements are used to obtain the final result.
 4X, 8X and 16X work similarly.